Electroconvulsive therapy: History

-A positive side effect to the treatment was retrograde amnesia and it was because of this side effect that patients could not remember the treatments and had no ill feelings toward it.
+A claimed 'positive' side effect to the treatment was retrograde amnesia, as after ECT they could not remember the operation, and thus had little to no ill feelings towards it.

 ECT soon replaced metrazol therapy all over the world because it was cheaper, less frightening and more convenient.
 Cerletti and Bini were nominated for a Nobel Prize but did not receive one.
 By 1940, the procedure was introduced to both England and the US.
 In Germany and Austria, it was promoted by Friedrich Meggendorfer.
 Through the 1940s and 1950s, the use of ECT became widespread.
 At the time the ECT device was patented and commercialized abroad, the two Italian inventors had competitive tensions that damaged their relationship.
 In the 1960s, despite a climate of condemnation, the original Cerletti-Bini ECT apparatus prototype was contended by scientific museums between Italy and the US.
 The ECT apparatus prototype is now owned and displayed by the Sapienza Museum of the History of Medicine in Rome.

 In the early 1940s, in an attempt to reduce the memory disturbance and confusion associated with treatment, two modifications were introduced: the use of unilateral electrode placement and the replacement of sinusoidal current with brief pulse.
 It took many years for brief-pulse equipment to be widely adopted.

 In the 1940s and early 1950s, ECT was usually given in an "unmodified" form, without muscle relaxants, and the seizure resulted in a full-scale convulsion.
-A rare but serious complication of unmodified ECT was fracture or dislocation of the long bones.
-In the 1940s, psychiatrists began to experiment with curare, the muscle-paralysing South American poison, in order to modify the convulsions.
-The introduction of suxamethonium (succinylcholine), a safer synthetic alternative to curare, in 1951 led to the more widespread use of "modified" ECT.
-A short-acting anesthetic was usually given in addition to the muscle relaxant in order to spare patients the terrifying feeling of suffocation that can be experienced with muscle relaxants.
+A rare and serious complication of unmodified ECT was fracture and/or dislocation of the long bones.
+In the 1940s, psychiatrists began to use curare, a muscle-paralyzing South American poison, in order to reduce the intensity of the convulsions.
+The introduction of suxamethonium (succinylcholine), which was a safer synthetic alternative to curare, in 1951 led to the more widespread use of "modified" ECT.
+A short-acting general anesthetic was usually given in addition to the muscle relaxant in order to remove the terrifying feeling of suffocation that can be experienced with muscle relaxants.

-The steady growth of antidepressant use along with negative depictions of ECT in the mass media led to a marked decline in the use of ECT during the 1950s to the 1970s.
-The Surgeon General stated there were problems with ECT in the initial years before anesthesia was routinely given, and that "these now-antiquated practices contributed to the negative portrayal of ECT in the popular media."
+The steady growth of antidepressant use along with negative accounts and media relating to ECT slowly led to a decline in the use of ECT from the 1950-1970s period.
+The Surgeon General of the United States stated there were problems with ECT in the initial years before anesthesia was routinely given, and that "these now-antiquated practices contributed to the negative portrayal of ECT in the popular media."
 The New York Times described the public's negative perception of ECT as being caused mainly by one fictional work: "For Big Nurse in One Flew Over the Cuckoo's Nest, it was a tool of terror, and, in the public mind, shock therapy has retained the tarnished image given it by Ken Kesey's novel: dangerous, inhumane and overused".